rjonnal/ciao/README.md

     python setup.py build_ext --inplace

-You may see some warnings (e.g. about deprecation of Numpy features), but no errors.
+You may see some warnings (e.g. about deprecation of Numpy features), but shouldn't see any errors.

 # Quick start